nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Layout of LoyaltyLift](images/loyaltyLiftLayout.png)

-It is composed of 3 panels, the Information Panel, Command Panel and Table Panel.
+It comprises 3 panels, the Information Panel, Command Panel and Table Panel.
 The table panel displays either the **customers** or **orders**.
-This can be configured by selecting the corresponding tab at the Table Tabs area.
+This can be configured by selecting the corresponding tab in the Table Tabs area.

 The components are summarised below.